Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 7 October

-The Russian-installed governor of Kherson Oblast claimed that four people were killed in a Ukrainian drone strike, while Ukrainian authorities said one person was killed in a Russian attack.
+The Russian-installed governor of Kherson Oblast claimed four people were killed in a Ukrainian drone strike, while Ukrainian authorities said one person was killed in a Russian attack.

 Ukrainian forces launched a drone that exploded on a Buk-M2 or Buk-M3 after it had travelled with the missile system for some 15 kilometres.

 A suspected Ukrainian drone believed to have been suppressed by Russian electronic warfare systems exploded after hitting a cooling tower at the Novovoronezh Nuclear Power Plant, leaving "a dark mark" on the tower.

 HUR-aligned Russian partisans blew up a section of the Stroganovo–Mshinskaya railway, derailing a train carrying military cargo and suspending traffic between St. Petersburg and Pskov.
 Russian Railways acknowledged the incident but blamed it on "technical reasons".

 The Ukrainian 141st Mechanized Brigade claimed to have retaken the village of Sichneve in Dnipropetrovsk Oblast, killing 50 Russian personnel and capturing eight others.
+Geolocated footage showed Russian advances southwest of Mykolaivka, Donetsk Oblast, and in central Novovasylivske, northeast of Huliaipole.

 The SBU arrested a Russian volunteer in the Ukrainian military in Lviv Oblast on suspicion of spying for Russia.

 8 October

 Three people were killed in Russian airstrikes in Sumy Oblast.

 The Governor of Belgorod Oblast, Vyacheslav Gladkov, claimed that a Ukrainian missile struck a sports complex in Maslova Pristan, killing three and injuring one.

-Geolocated footage showed that Ukrainian forces retook the town of Novomykolaivka, northeast of Novopavlivka in Donetsk Oblast, while the Russian defense ministry claimed that Russian forces took the town of Novohryhorivka, northeast of Huliaipole.
+Geolocated footage showed Ukrainian forces retook the town of Novomykolaivka, northeast of Novopavlivka in Donetsk Oblast, while the Russian defense ministry claimed Russian forces took the town of Novohryhorivka, northeast of Huliaipole.

 9 October

 Ukrainian drones struck the Efimovka oil pumping station and the Lukoil-Korobkovsky Gas Processing Plant in Kotovo, Volgograd Oblast, causing fires.
 Ukrainian drones set an oil depot on fire in Matveyev Kurgan, Rostov Oblast.
 Rostov governor Yury Slyusar reported damage to private homes and cars.

 Ukrainian authorities ordered the evacuation of children and their guardians from the Kramatorsk area due to increased Russian attacks.

-Chornomorsk Mayor Vasyl Huliaiev stated that the entire city as well as the Hromada surrounding it aside from Burlacha Balka was left without electricity after Russian strikes.
+Chornomorsk Mayor Vasyl Huliaiev stated the entire city as well as the Hromada surrounding it aside from Burlacha Balka was left without electricity after Russian strikes.

-Russian milbloggers claimed that Russian forces seized Volodymyrivka, in the Dobropillia front.
+Russian milbloggers claimed Russian forces seized Volodymyrivka on the Dobropillia front.

 Russia and President Zelenskyy confirmed the first use of Flamingo missiles, used alongside the Neptune missile, against targets in Russia.